Jackson County 4-H

 Jackson County Hot Shots 4-H Archery Club – CLUB LEADER WANTED!

-Jackson County 4-H is searching for a new club leader.
+Jackson County 4-H is searching for a new Archery Club leader.
+We have two parents and our 4-H Program Assistant who are currently certified to lead Archery but they also lead another club.
+They can assist whoever comes on board.
 For more information regarding joining this club you may contact the 4-H Office at (850) 482-9620.

 4-H Youth Council/Youth Leaders

-The 4-H Youth Council meets the 3rd Thursday of every other month, beginning in September, at 3:30 PM at the UF/IFAS Jackson County Extension Office and is led by Mrs. Angel Granger, 4-H Agent and Ms. Patti Peacock, 4-H Program Assistant.
+The 4-H Youth Council meets quartlery beginning in September. at the UF/IFAS Jackson County Extension Office and is led by Mrs. Angel Granger, 4-H Agent and Ms. Patti Peacock, 4-H Program Assistant.
 We focus on issues related to older youth such as leadership training, workforce preparation, community service, resume writing, financial management, and applying for college scholarships.
 These educational topics also provide teens an opportunity to teach their fellow members an activity or unique skill.
 Youth in this program are encouraged to create and complete their 4-H portfolios.
 Participation Age: 13-18 (youth must be 13 as of September 1, 2017).
 These youth will be eligible for community service hours and other leadership events.
 Please contact the 4-H Office for more information.

 Start a 4-H Club in Your Community!